ykmiura/ykmiura/README.md

 - **Stem Cell Biology**: Harnessing the potential of stem cells for translational neuroscience.

 ## 💻 Skills & Expertise
-- Stem cell differentiation and modeling
+- Stem cell differentiation and developing regionalized neural organoids
-- Organoid culture and advanced imaging
+- Organoid and assembloid culture and advanced imaging
 - Bioinformatics and data analysis for neuroscience

 ## 📫 Contact